ssenmosip/mosip-temp-documentation/MOSIP-VDM-Specifications.md

 In addition to exchanging the names of the vendors, version numbers of the API, and the software, the DM responds with a heartbeat value, which is the maximum requested time between pings (specified in seconds).
-Applications must provide a <APP> element, while VDMs must provide a <VDM> element.
+Applications must provide a <APP> element, while VDMs must provide a <VDM> element .

 **Ping :**
    This is used as a heartbeat event, to notify the DM that a VDM, is still alive.